 - Food that has come into direct contact with floodwater.

-- Any food that has an unusual smell, colour or texture.
+- Any food that has an unusual odour, colour or texture.

 - Canned food if the can is open, bulging or damaged.

-- Food containers with screw-caps, snap-lids, crimped caps (soft drink bottles), twist caps, flip-top lids and home
+- Food in containers with screwcaps, snap-lids, crimped caps (soft drink bottles), twist caps, flip-top lids and home canned foods.

-To clean cans that are sealed, not bulging and intact, and that have come into contact with floodwater:
+To clean cans that are sealed, not bulging and intact which have come into contact with floodwater: